Rep. Abby Finkenauer

 Finkenauer is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2020 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Finkenauer has sponsored and cosponsored from Jan 6, 2015 to Jul 9, 2020.
+The chart is based on the bills Finkenauer sponsored and cosponsored from Jan 6, 2015 to Dec 28, 2020.
 See full analysis methodology.

 Finkenauer was the primary sponsor of 1 bill that was enacted:

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

-Finkenauer sponsors bills primarily in these issue areas:
+Finkenauer sponsored bills primarily in these issue areas: